codeconscious/ccvtac/README.md

 The first incarnation of this application was written in C#.
 However, after picking up [F#](https://fsharp.org/) out of curiosity about it and functional programming (FP) in 2024 and subsequently using it successfully to create other tools (mainly [Audio Tag Tools](https://github.com/codeconscious/audio-tag-tools/)) in an FP style, I become curious about F#'s OOP capabilities as well.

 As an experiment to both test OOP-style F# and LLMs more, I rewrote this application in OOP F#, using LLMs only for the rough initial conversion (which greatly reduced the overall time and labor necessary at the cost of requiring a *lot* of manual cleanup).
-Ultimately, I was surprised how much I preferred the F# code over the C#, so I decided to keep this tool in F# permanently.
+Ultimately, I was surprised how much I preferred the F# code over the C# (and how much less code there was too), so I decided to keep this tool in F# permanently.

 Due to this background, the code is not particularly idiomatic F#, but it is perfectly viable in its current blended-style form.
 That said, I'll probably tweak it over time to gradually to introduce more FP.